moonfiretoken/moonfire-token/README.md

 On every transaction 3 things will happen, tokens will be reflected to all holders (your token count increases), tokens are held back in the contract to provide LP automatically and a certain amount of tokens will be burned.

-The contract and proof for locked liquidity will be available tomorrow 1-2 hours before the launch.
-The contract will be renounced after moonfire launch was successful.

 Main Features:

 - Automatic LP